westtoer/afwezig.westtoer.be/help/installation.md

 Troubleshooting
 ===============
 - If you have problems, make sure that your directories (especialy the tmps of cake) have sufficient right access.
 You can test this by chmodding your complete dir to 777.
+Advise: you should be ok by making exports/ and app/tmp writable, be sure to add the stoicky bit so that created subdirs inherit the access rights.  chmod -R o+rwx exports/; chmod -R +s exports; ...
 - If you are not able to login with UiTID, make sure the production server is set to www.uitid.be/uitid/rest and not uitid.be/uitid/rest.
 This setting can be found in the app/Config/UiTID.php file